BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/10_1_Using_Script_Conditionals.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-There's one more aspect of Bitcoin Scripting that's crucial to unlocking its true power: conditionals allow you create various paths of execution.
+There's one final aspect of Bitcoin Scripting that's crucial to unlocking its true power: conditionals allow you create various paths of execution.

 ## Understand Verify

 You've already seen one conditional in scripts: `OP_VERIFY` (0x69).
-It pops the top item on the stack and sees if it's true, and if it's not _it ends execution of the script_.
+It pops the top item on the stack and sees if it's true; if not _it ends execution of the script_.

 Verify is usually incorporated into other opcodes.
 You've already seen `OP_EQUALVERIFY` (0xad), `OP_CHECKLOCKTIMEVERIFY` (0xb1), and `OP_CHECKSEQUENCEVERIFY` (0xb2).
 Each of these opcodes does its core action (equal, checklocktime, or checksequence) and then does a verify afterward.
 The other verify opcodes that you haven't seen are: `OP_NUMEQUALVERIFY` (0x9d), `OP_CHECKSIGVERIFY` (0xad), and `OP_CHECKMULTISIGVERIFY` (0xaf).

-So how is verify a conditional?
+So how is `OP_VERIFY` a conditional?
 It's the most powerful sort of conditional.
 Using `OP_VERIFY`, _if_ a condition is true, the Script continues executing, _else_ the Script exits.
 This is how you check conditions that are absolutely required for a Script to succeed.
 For example, the P2PKH script (`OP_DUP OP_HASH160 <pubKeyHash> OP_EQUALVERIFY OP_CHECKSIG`) has two required conditions: (1) that the supplied public key match the public-key hash; and (2) that the supplied signature match that public key.
 An `OP_EQUALVERIFY` is used for the check of the public key and the public-key hash because it's an absolutely required condition.
-You don't _want_ the script to continue on.
+You don't _want_ the script to continue on if that fails.

 You may notice there's no `OP_VERIFY` at the end of this (or most any) script, despite the final condition being required as well.
 That's because Bitcoin effectively does an `OP_VERIFY` at the very end of each Script, to ensure that the final stack result is true.
+You don't _want_ to do an `OP_VERIFY` before the end of the script, because you need to leave something on the stack to be tested!

 ## Understand If/Then

-The other major conditional in Bitcoin Script is the classic OP_IF (0x63) / OP_ELSE (0x67) / OP_ENDIF (0x68).
+The other major conditional in Bitcoin Script is the classic `OP_IF` (0x63) / `OP_ELSE` (0x67) / `OP_ENDIF` (0x68).
 This is typical flow control: if `OP_IF` detects a true statement, it executes the block under it; otherwise, if there's an `OP_ELSE`, it executes that; and `OP_ENDIF` marks the end of the final block.

 > **WARNING:** These conditionals are technically opcodes too, but as with small numbers, we're going to leave the `OP_` prefix off for brevity and clarity.
 Thus we'll write `IF`, `ELSE`, and `ENDIF` instead of `OP_IF`, `OP_ELSE`, and `OP_ENDIF`.

 ### Understand If/Then Ordering

-There are two big catches to conditionals that can make it a lot harder to read and assess scripts if you're not careful.
+There are two big catches to conditionals.
+They make it harder to read and assess scripts if you're not careful.

 First, the `IF` conditional checks the truth of what's _before it_ (which is to say what's in the stack), not what's after it.

-Second, the `IF` conditional tends to be in the locking script and what it's check tends to be in the unlocking script.
+Second, the `IF` conditional tends to be in the locking script and what it's checking tends to be in the unlocking script.

 Of course, you might say, that's how Bitcoin Script works.
 Conditionals use reverse Polish notation and they adopt the standard unlocking/locking paradigm, just like _everything else_ in Bitcoin Scripting.
+That's all true, but it also goes contrary to the standard way we read IF/ELSE conditionals in other programming languages; thus, it's easy to unconsciously read Bitcoin conditionals wrong.

-The problem is that using these standard methodologies for IF/ELSE conditionals confounds are standard way of reading this conditional code.
 Consider the following code: `IF OP_DUP OP_HASH160 <pubKeyHashA> ELSE OP_DUP OP_HASH160 <pubKeyHashA> ENDIF OP_EQUALVERIFY OP_CHECKSIG `.

-Year of reading this in prefix notation might lead you to read this as:
+Year of looking at conditionals in prefix notation might lead you to read this as:
 ```
 IF (OP_DUP) THEN